 You guys.
 I have this boundless love for summer corn that I don’t think I have properly conveyed to you in this space.

 Not that I’ll ever stop creating with them.
 There could never be enough summer tomato recipes!

 This time of year, my insatiable craving for corn always leaves me scrambling to make new recipes even as the leaves begin to explode into their fall palate and the first frost hits the ground.
 I can’t help it!!

 Then, you’ll grab a bunch of fresh corn because you’ll be slicing the corn right off the cob and into a bowl with a slew of chopped scallions.
-Add all of that to looots of shredded cheddar and parmesan cheese and then the usual strata ingredients: stale-ish cubed bread, eggs, milk, salt, and pepper.
+Mix in into looots of shredded cheddar and parmesan cheese and then the usual strata staple ingredients.

 Baked off, the craggy pieces of bread on top get all toasty and crispy and you may find yourself fighting for the edges.
 Just me??